Clarkson-Applied-Data-Science/sarkerm_taxi_weather/README.md

 # Data preprocessing:
 I have created the script “pre_processing.ipynb” to preprocess all the data.
-Webscrped raw data contains 12HR data format, I converted that to 24HR data so that it matches with Taxi data.
+Webscrped raw data contains 12hr data format, I converted that to 24hr data so that it matches with Taxi data.
 Then removed all unnecessary text from the data and saved it in the “processed_stations” folder.

 For preprocessing taxi raw data.
 First compared latitude and longitude with station data and get the closest station data and removed the row where latitude or longitude is missing.
 Then saved the processed data.

-# Data analyze
+# Data analysis
+I tried to minimize the analyze time so that most of the task is done on pre-processing statage.
+And tried to do all calculation in a single run.

 ```python
 w_condition_vs_trip_distance = {}